 Things that may raise the risk of problems are:

 Prior to Procedure

-- Arrange for a ride to and from the procedure.
+- Whether you need a ride to and from surgery

-General anesthesia will be used.
+The doctor will give you general anesthesia.
 You will be asleep.

 Description of Procedure

-For the endovascular repair, a small incision will be made in your leg.
-A sleeve will be inserted in this incision and into the aorta.
-It will be advanced to the aneurysm.
-The sleeve will take pressure off the wall and prevent it from expanding or leaking.
+A small incision is made in the leg.
+A stent will be inserted in this incision and into the aorta.
+It will be moved to the aneurysm.
+The stent will take pressure off the aorta wall.
+This will prevent it from bulging or leaking.
 The incision will then be closed.
 A bandage will be placed over the site.

 |Repair of Abdominal Aortic Aneurysm|

 Soreness is common after the procedure.
 Medicine and home care help.

 Average Hospital Stay